What is narcissistic personality disorder (NPD)?

 In any case, the narcissist gets what he wants yet again – you, isolated and under control.

-How do you deal with a narcissist in a relationship?
+How do you deal with a narcissist in a toxic relationship?

 As with any other toxic family situation, it may be best to distance yourself from a person with NPD.
 This is especially true because they don’t generally realize that anything is wrong.
 Plus, there is currently no known “cure” for NPD–though if a person affected with it seeks therapy, change is possible.
 However, it’s very unusual for a person with NPD to seek therapy since they don’t see a problem with their behavior.